-Don’t Lose Your Shirt While Buying That Sweater
+Don’t Lose Your Shirt While Buying That Sweater: How to Bargain

-Let me begin by saying that bargaining does not come easily to me.
+Let me begin by saying that bargaining does not come easily to me; I have never been super confident in knowing how to bargain.
 My personality is two parts softie for every part hard-nosed negotiator.
 But I have traveled the four corners of this world, and I have done business with some of the most skilled merchants on the planet (hello, North Africa) and come away with some beautiful local stuff that I still cherish.
 I cherish it all the more, in fact, having worked hard for the price.

 I am compelled to write a mini-guide to bargaining mostly because I see people have such a hard time with it.
 I see them walk away with a) a bad deal or b) no deal at all or c) worst of all, hard feelings on both sides of the transaction. it just isn’t necessary.

 Here, then, are Don’s Rules for Getting a Deal While Travelling.

 How to Bargain Rule One: Bargaining is business, not personal.

 It’s business.
 Never forget that.
 You don’t need to be a dick about it.
 Never lose your cool, never insult the merchant.
 It may be frustrating; you may find yourself nervous or exasperated or tired or discouraged; that is normal.
 But never forget that you are a guest in someone else’s country, and a little respect will take you a long way toward a good deal and good memories (and a good impression of you and your country after you leave.)
 Never disparage the item you’re bargaining for; don’t call out its shoddy workmanship nor the quality of the shopkeeper’s merchandise in general.
 This is rude, and it makes you look silly: why on earth are you bargaining for something you don’t like?
 Which brings me to…

 Rule Two: Don’t start bargaining if you’re not serious.
 That’s not how to bargain.